juicetinliu/BEng-Project/README.md

 # BEng-Project - A Circuit Table
 This is a repo for the BEng project.

 Latest working versions of the interface will be found in the `Releases` folder.
+Download the folder corresponding to the version `v_` and run the application within the folder.

 Note: Latest release `v2.app` currently only works on MacOS.

-To run, make sure the latest version of `ngspice` is installed.
+To run, make sure the latest version of `ngspice` is installed as follows:

 ### For Windows: